 (281)788-3033

 According to Mario Diaz of Channel 2, “Email raises eyebrows for multiple reasons.
-First, is the time the email was written, which was “4:32 a.m.”
+First, it is the time the email was written, which was “4:32 a.m.”
 The other is the date, Monday, Sept.
 23, 2019, nearly five months before our report.
-However, what caught county officials off-guard when KPRC 2 Investigates initially made the request, is the name of the sender, “Glenn Rodney,” an email alias of Commissioner Ellis that is a combination of his first and middle names in reverse order."
+However, what caught county officials off-guard when KPRC 2 Investigates initially made the request is the name of the sender, “Glenn Rodney,” an email alias of Commissioner Ellis that is a combination of his first and middle names in reverse order."

 According to Mario Diaz of Channel 2, “Email raises eyebrows for multiple reasons.
-First, is the time the email was written, which was “4:32 a.m.”
+First, it is the time the email was written, which was “4:32 a.m.”
 The other is the date, Monday, Sept.
 23, 2019, nearly five months before our report.
-However, what caught county officials off-guard when KPRC 2 Investigates initially made the request, is the name of the sender, “Glenn Rodney,” an email alias of Commissioner Ellis that is a combination of his first and middle names in reverse order."
+However, what caught county officials off-guard when KPRC 2 Investigates initially made the request is the name of the sender, “Glenn Rodney,” an email alias of Commissioner Ellis that is a combination of his first and middle names in reverse order."

 ABOUT CHARLES MARLER